Mortgages in Northern Ireland Explained

 Are any government schemes available?

-A broker could help you apply to the schemes which are genuine options for you.
+A broker could help you apply the schemes that are genuine options.

-• The 2021 mortgage guarantee scheme: To encourage mortgage lenders to reintroduce 5% deposit mortgages, the UK Government said it would guarantee a portion of any mortgage offered under this scheme.
+- The 2021 mortgage guarantee scheme: To encourage mortgage lenders to reintroduce 5% deposit mortgages, the UK Government said it would guarantee a portion of any mortgage offered under this scheme.
 This scheme is currently available for applications until the end of December 2023.

 Speak to a broker who specialises in Northern Irish mortgages

-While the process for getting a mortgage in Northern Ireland is not necessarily different from England, having fewer lenders available could easily impact you.
+While the process for getting a mortgage in Northern Ireland is not necessarily different from that in England, having fewer lenders available could easily impact you.
 Having fewer options from which to choose, with the added complication of postcode restrictions, means seeking the help of a broker is beneficial.

 Maximise your chance of approval with a specialist in the Irish property market